Acidham/alfred-markdown-notes/README.md

 # Alfred Markdown Notes

 Markdown Notes is a comprehensive note taking tool embedded into Aflred with powerful full text search (supports & and |), tag search and search capabilities for todos ( `- [ ]` or `* [ ]`) .
 With MD Notes you can quickly create new notes based on custom templates, e.g. meeting notes, bookmarks, project documentation, etc.

+If you are interested in the full journey read *[Productivity at your Finger Tips](https://acidham.medium.com/productivity-at-your-finger-tips-d6ef24770e0b)*

 MD Notes works with any mardkown editor.